 The height and circumference measurements listed above are for the largest-known swamp chestnut oak tree in Atlanta.
-This tree is located at Clear Creek Nature Preserve in Brookwood Hills.
-Chestnut oaks are uncommon in Atlanta.
+It is located at Clear Creek Nature Preserve in Brookwood Hills.

 Note that this is a different species from the chestnut oak (Quercus prinus).
+Chestnut oaks are uncommon in Atlanta.

 Acorns are about 1-1/4 inches long.